-A brilliant way to make the most of your space without compromising on essentials or luxuries, multifunctional living can be effortlessly incorporated into home and tailored to work with your unique style.
-For those of us that don’t have separate living rooms, dining rooms, bedrooms, and home offices, combining multiple rooms into one is perfect for utilising the floor space you do have.
+A brilliant way to make the most of your space without compromising on essentials or luxuries, multifunctional living can be effortlessly incorporated into the home and tailored to work with your unique style.
+For those of us who don’t have separate living rooms, dining rooms, bedrooms, and home offices, combining multiple rooms into one is perfect for utilising the floor space you have.

 Stylish and practical, sofa beds are ideal for those with only one room for sleeping and living in – like most studio flats – or for those that frequently have guests over but don’t have a spare room in their home.
-With a few easy clicks, these sofas transform into comfortable double beds and turn your living space into a cosy bedroom.
+These sofas transform into comfortable double beds and turn your living space into a cosy bedroom with a few easy clicks.
 From unassuming and contemporary leather designs to chic Scandi and more traditional appearances, sofa beds are great for both relaxing in front of the TV during the day and catching your 40 winks at night.

 For those that like their sofa and their sleeping area to be separate, trundle beds are a great alternative, effortlessly folding away after use to fit in tight storage areas.

-Children’s bed frames come in a variety of clever designs with multifunction in mind.
-Combining nap time and play time, some cabin beds have areas underneath for your little ones to hide out in their very own den, and some even come with slides.
+Children’s bed frames come in various clever designs with multifunction in mind.
+Combining nap time and playtime, some cabin beds have areas underneath for your little ones to hide out in their very own den, and some even come with slides.
 For older kids, mid-sleepers offer ample storage for toys and schoolwork along with pull-out desks for drawing and homework.

-With multifunctional living comes a need for multifunctional furniture and, like the sofa beds mentioned above, seating can offer a variety of secondary uses.
-Storage is a sought-after feature and ottomans, pouffes, and footstools providing ample room inside for all of your bits and bobs.
+With multifunctional living comes a need for multifunctional furniture.
+Like the sofa beds mentioned above, seating can offer a variety of secondary uses.
+Storage is a sought-after feature, and ottomans, pouffes, and footstools provide ample room inside for all of your bits and bobs.
 Available in an array of leather and lush velvet fabrics, their lids are comfortably cushioned to provide an extra perch in your room.

-If your open-plan living space feels a little too jumbled, try creating divides in your room to separate the space slightly.
-Partitions can be made using a variety of methods, from chic curtains that section off areas, to cleverly positioned furniture.
-An open-backed bookcase or cube unit can be placed sideways on to a wall to create a make-shift divide.
+If your open-plan living space feels a little too chaotic, try creating divides in your room to separate the space slightly.
+Partitions can be made using a variety of methods, from chic curtains that section off areas to cleverly positioned furniture.
+An open-backed bookcase or cube unit can be placed sideways on to a wall to create a make-shift divider.
 You can even decorate it in a stylish way to enhance your interior theme.

 For more great ideas on furnishing homes that are tight on space, read our handy articles below.